-su command substitutes the current user the system is using in the shell.
+su command substitutes the current user for root in the current shell.

 You can switch to any user by typing